 The Divinity School’s summer internships in International Field Education place theological education and pastoral training in the context of an increasingly interconnected global community.
-These international placements have been offered since 2001, when three divinity school students spent the summer serving in South Africa.
+These international placements have been offered since 2001, when three Divinity School students spent the summer serving in South Africa.
 Since then, interest and applications to the program have risen dramatically.
-The program now includes internships in Mexico, El Salvador, South Africa, Kenya, South Sudan and Uganda.
+The program has included internships in Mexico, El Salvador, Peru, South Africa, Kenya, South Sudan, and Uganda.

 The goals of international field education are:

 - To learn about the church in other cultures, languages, and traditions

 - To be stretched and transformed by the gospel as it is lived out in another country